 Michael Hanrahan’s overwhelming force behind his creative process is a pure desire to paint.
 His work is often caught in the whirlwind of the carnivalesque, motifs of absurd exaggeration and contrasting subjects, providing a mental space in which his poetic imagery can emerge.

-Within the disorder of life, Michael waits for the windows of opportunity to open, and once they do, he meanders through, escaping from his day to day.
-Then he paints.
-Michael primarily works with oils on wood, preferring the robust surface of timber to canvas along with the application of paint more suitable to how he handles the brush.
+Within the disorder of life, Hanrahan waits for the windows of opportunity to open, and once they do, he meanders through, escaping from his day to day.
+Then he paints. primarily working with oils on wood, preferring the robust surface of timber to canvas along with the application of paint more suitable to how he handles the brush.

 Q: First things first, why do you do what you do?